Upload a video

 Upload from any page

 In the Microsoft Stream portal, select Create > Upload a video or the upload icon from the top navigation bar.

 Drag and drop or select files from your computer or device.

-In the Microsoft Stream portal, select My content > My videos from the top navigation bar.
+In the Microsoft Stream portal, select My content > Videos from the top navigation bar

 Upload directly to a group or channel